-Ever since the advent of T20’s, the world of cricket has seen a spurt in the number of boundaries being hit.
-For long, cricket has been a batsman’s game, and now this holds truer than ever.
-With explosive batting being the major crowd puller for cricket nowadays, Test Cricket has lost much of its old-worldly charm.
+Ever since the advent of T20s, the world of cricket has seen a spurt in the number of boundaries being hit.
+For long, cricket has been a batsman’s game, and now this holds truer than ever before.
+With explosive batting being the crowd puller for cricket nowadays, Test cricket has lost much of its old-worldly charm.

-With the 5 day format restricted to staunch connoisseurs of the game nowadays, One Day Internationals and Twenty 20’s are the ones which attract the crowds to the stadium.
-While T20’s are more of a slam-bang affair, much like cricket on steroids, ODI’s are a bit of a hybrid between T20’s and Test cricket.
+With the five-day format restricted to staunch connoisseurs of the game nowadays, One Day Internationals and Twenty20’s are the ones which attract crowds to the stadium.
+While T20s are more of a slam-bang affair, ODIs are a bit of a hybrid between T20s and Test cricket.

-The resurgence of the ODI format over time has been largely due to individual batting performances.
-ODI’s are the only format in which a batsman can truly play a delivery on its merit.
-Whereas T20’s require a gung-ho approach, where a boundary an over is par for the course, Test matches require a more patient and cautious approach.
+The resurgence of the ODI format over time has largely been due to individual batting performances.
+ODIs are the only format in which a batsman can truly play a delivery on its merit.
+Whereas T20s require a gung-ho approach, Test batting requires a more patient and cautious outlook.